Deep Dive

 3. Tokenomics & Governance

-The ZKP token is a standard ERC-20 asset with a fixed total supply of 1 billion.
-Its primary utilities are operational, not speculative.
-It serves as the settlement medium for paying proof-generation fees, collateral for validators to secure the oracle network, and credits for accessing enterprise-grade verification services.
+$ZKP is a standard ERC-20 token with a fixed total supply of 1 billion.
+Its primary utilities are operational: it serves as the settlement medium for proof generation, collateral for network validators to ensure reliability, and a means for governance and accessing premium protocol services.
+A portion of fees is burned to create a deflationary pressure on supply.
 Governance and protocol stewardship are managed by the zkPass DAO, a non-profit Swiss Association.
-A portion of protocol fees is burned, creating a deflationary pressure on the token's supply.

 Conclusion